 Generally, for car accident injury cases the statute of limitations is six years from the date of the accident.
 However, there are several important exceptions to this rule.
 For example, if the auto accident results in someone’s death, the statute of limitations for the surviving family is three years from the date of the accident.
 Another important exception has to do with drunk driver cases, which have both a notice requirement for a bar that may have illegally served the driver, as well as a two-year statute of limitations for a case against the bar.
 Other exceptions include cases against a car manufacturer where there was a defect in the design or construction in the car that contributed to the accident.
 In cases where the injured person is a minor at the time of the crash, the statute of limitations in some circumstances may be extended to the minor’s nineteenth birthday.
 An experienced lawyer can walk you through these questions to determine the statute of limitations for your car accident case.

-As mentioned, the statute of limitations for an auto accident can vary depending on the facts of the individual case, so you should consult with a lawyer to get the correct answer for your situation.
-In addition, it is important to understand that even though the statute of limitations for many MN car accidents is 6 years, the cases tend to get worse over time – witnesses become harder to find, memories fade, etc. Therefore, our top auto accident attorneys recommend that you contact us as soon as possible if you have a potential injury claim to preserve your rights and let us fully prepare your case.
+As mentioned, the how long you have to start an auto accident can vary depending on the facts of the individual case, so you should consult with a lawyer to get the correct answer for your situation.
+In addition, it is important to understand that even though the statute of limitations for many MN car accidents is 6 years, the cases tend to get worse over time – witnesses become harder to find, memories fade, etc. Therefore, our top auto accident attorneys in MN recommend that you contact us as soon as possible if you have a potential injury claim to preserve your rights and let us fully prepare your case.